Plumsail/forms-docs/SharePoint/designer/form-sets.rst

 By default, each List only has three forms - New, Edit and Display.
 Each additional Form Set allows you to add three more forms - also New, Edit and Display, but a Form Set doesn't have to contain all three forms, it can be just one or two.

-- :ref:`designer-grouprouting` can be used to redirect users who belong to selected groups to a specific Form Set.
+- :ref:`designer-grouprouting` can be used to redirect users from a selected group to a specific Form Set.
 - :ref:`designer-customrouting` can be used to apply more complex logic prior to redirection, for example, check item's field values or user's properties.

 |pic1|